Vision-Based Mobile App GUI Testing: A Survey: Automated GUI Testing

 \subsection{GUI Test Record \& Replay (Migration)}

-In the field of GUI testing, the role of GUI test record and replay is becoming increasingly prominent.
-This part of the survey examines various recording and replaying approaches, which share the common focus of capturing user interactions with the graphical user interface, recording them as test scripts, and subsequently replaying these interactions to verify the software's behavior in different scenarios.
+In the field of GUI testing, GUI test record and replay is becoming increasingly prominent.
+This part of the survey examines various recording and replaying approaches, which share the common focus of capturing user interactions with the app GUI, recording them as test scripts, and subsequently replaying these interactions to verify the software's behavior in different scenarios.
 The emergence of such technologies has significantly simplified the task of test script creation for testing professionals, reducing skill barriers and enabling non-technical individuals to participate in GUI testing.
 The general workflow of \rr is shown in \figref{fig:rr}.

 Initially, the main purpose of \rr is for the same app on the same platform, for regression testing.
 This category always focuses on similar external environments, ignoring the mobile app fragmentation problem.
 Such approaches are studied to reduce the number of recorded events, replay error reports using image processing techniques, and combine GUI exploration with record \& replay technologies.
 With the development of mobile devices and platforms, the fragmentation problem \cite{wei2016taming} requires \rr techniques to conduct cross-device or even cross-platform migration (\tabref{tab:rr}).
 Cross-device approaches focus on different types of devices (such as smartphones, tablets, desktop computers), different brands of devices (like Huawei, Samsung, Xiaomi), or different versions of operating system devices (like Android 7, Android 9, Android 10) within the same operating system environment.
 These approaches allow app developers to create scripts on different devices of the same operating system and replay them on those devices to ensure the proper functionality of the apps on various devices.
 Cross-platform approaches encompass technologies that enable record \& replay across different operating system platforms, such as Android and iOS, Android and Web, \etc This means that this technology allows the creation of test scripts on different operating systems and their replay on various platforms to validate the consistency and compatibility of the apps across different platforms.
 Then, with the emergence of a large number of mobile apps, people hope to migrate tests to different apps but with similar functionalities.
 Cross-app approaches indicate technologies that enable record \& replay between different apps.
 It can be based on similar scenarios within different apps.
 This means that this technology can capture and simulate user interactions across different apps, often used to validate common scenario-based tests across various apps.